parevalo/gee-ccdc-tools/docs/index.rst

 .. _Google Earth Engine: https://earthengine.google.com/

 CCDC is used to monitor changes in land cover, land use, or condition using dense time series of satellite imagery.
 As the name suggests, there are two primary components: change detection and classification.
 CCDC has primarily been applied using Landsat data, but these tools are designed to be data agnostic.
-This toolbox provides applications and a Javascript API for performing all necessary steps in using CCDC, including:
+This toolbox provides applications and a Javascript API for performing all necessary steps in using CCDC, which include:

 * Visualizing pixel-based time series and CCDC model fits
 * Performing change detection for entire study regions
-* Visualiing CCDC coefficient images
+* Viewing CCDC coefficient images
 * Producing "synthetic" imagery
 * Land cover classification
 * Creating maps of land cover/use change